 How much medical waste do you produce every month / year?

-You should have the answer historically and what you expect going forward
+You should be able to provide historical numbers and what you expect going forward

 How much of each type of waste do you produce?